ipfs/camp/POSTER_PROJECTS/README.md

 ## How you will choose which poster to work on

 Poster teams should have a maximum of 4 people and a minimum of 2.
 People will choose which poster to work on using this process:
-- Leading up to the session, anyone can propose poster topics using the [instructions below](#proposed-poster-making-sessions)
+- For this event we have a [list of topics](#topics) below.
-- The meeting organizers will draw a spot on the ground for each of the posters.
+- The meeting organizers will draw a spot on the ground for each of the poster topics.
 - Before the start of the session, everyone must stand on the poster topic they want to work on.
 If more than five people try to join a topic, you must re-balance people to other topics.
 - When everyone has chosen a topic and no topics have more than five people, write down the list of participants for that topic.
 - Take a flip chart, markers, etc and work wherever you want to work.